jmetzger/training-microservices-docker-kubernetes/tipps-tricks/oomkiller-test-max-ready-seconds.md

 # Example of triggering oom killer and savely fire up new pods in new replicaset

-## What to do ?
+## What to achieve ?

  1. Deploy a working version
- 2. Deploy a new version that fails OOM-Killer, but be sure pod from old replicaset still works
+ 2. Deploy a new version that fails with OOM-Killer (but we can be sure pod from old replicaset still works)

 ## Step 1: Create deployment that works